Sheeley7/vscode-webrm/README.md

 ## Limitations

 Currently, this extension only works for Dynamics 365 Online.
-I have not tested with any other versions other than 9.0+
+It has only been tested with version 9.0+.

 ## Release Notes

-Updated to MSAL library for authentication.

-### 1.0.1

-Initial release with updated authentication libraries.

-### 1.1.0

-Added feature for adding and removing solutions as favorites by right clicking them.

-### 1.1.2
+### 1.1.5

-Updated code for web resource retrieval.
+- Removed obsolete connection info folder setting and related logic

 ### 1.1.4
 - Major code cleanup: removed unused code and files
 - Updated authentication logic and dependencies
 - Added new configuration and utility modules
 - Improved solution and web resource explorer features
 - Enhanced connection management and settings UI

+### 1.1.2
+- Updated code for web resource retrieval.

+### 1.1.0
+- Added feature for adding and removing solutions as favorites by right clicking them.

+### 1.0.1
+- Initial release with updated authentication libraries.

 ## How to Use